-Jenny Crawford joined the Columbia School of Social Work in July 2011 after serving as the Director of Social Work with Urban Justice Center’s Mental Health Project.
-Since joining the School of Social Work she has dedicated her time to supporting students in field practicums, with a focus on interdisciplinary practice within social work and the law.
-She teaches both Contemporary Social Issues, a social policy course, and developed the first Forensic Social Work class offered at CUSSW, which she continues to teach.
-Additionally, Jenny teaches supervision and field instruction to MSW graduates, and has co-created a curriculum for practitioners and organizations on recognizing and managing vicarious trauma.
+Jenny Crawford maintains a private mitigation practice working on state and federal cases.
+She joined CSSW in 2011 after serving as the Director of Social Work with Urban Justice Center’s Mental Health Project.
+At CSSW, she supports students in field practicums, with a focus on interdisciplinary practice within social work and the law.
+She teaches Contemporary Social Issues and developed the first forensic social work class offered at CSSW, which she teaches.
+Ms. Crawford also teaches supervision and field instruction, and co-created a curriculum for practitioners and organizations on recognizing and managing vicarious trauma.